Research

-We are interested in how birds evolved and diversified.
-We focus on how speciation, extinction, dispersal and phenotypic evolution interacted over time and space during the diversification process to produce the diversity of birds we observe today.
-Our work aims aims for the integration of evolution and ecology.
-Most of our data is sourced from museum specimens and collection curation and development are integral part of our work.
-We conduct fieldwork in different parts of the world to document vanishing avifaunas and obtain key scientific specimens.
+We are interested in how birds evolved and diversified, specifically, in how speciation, extinction, dispersal and phenotypic evolution interacted over time and space during the diversification process to produce the diversity of birds we observe today.
+We develop new tools for improving the estimation of time-scaled phylogenies and for the quantification of fundamental processes such as dispersal.
+Our work aims aims at the integration of evolution and ecology.
 The following are the main topics of our research:

 Time-scaled phylogenetic trees of birds